ocgeek/Spool-Holders/STL/Readme.md

 # Instructions and BOM #

 * Print the parts with Voron spec settings
+(Mind the objects ARE NOT in print orientation so pls adjust accordingly)

 Material that you would need to assemble the Big-Spool Holder